 BARBOUR COUNTY HISTORIC ATTRACTIONS

-Barbour County, WV is rich in history with nine properties listed on the National Register of Historic Places.
+Barbour County, WV is rich in history with ten properties listed on the National Register of Historic Places.

 Visitors may need to make arrangements to view individual properities.